trafficITguy/TrafficITguy/README.md

-I am an IT Support Specialist with hands on experience supporting enterprise environments and a strong focus on cybersecurity operations.
-I specialize in troubleshooting, log analysis, identity management, and security tooling, with a clear career objective of transitioning into a Security Operations Center as a Tier 1 Analyst.
-I am highly motivated, detail oriented, and continuously building practical security skills through labs and real world projects.
+I am an IT Support Specialist with a clear career objective of transitioning into a Security Operations Center as a Tier 1 Analyst.
+I am highly motivated, detail oriented, and continuously expanding on my knowledge.

 ## Career Objective